Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 Intangible assets also may be shown on a balance sheet.
 These may be goodwill, trademarks, patents, licenses, copyrights, formulas, franchises, etc. In this instance, net means the value of intangible assets minus amortization.

-Current liabilities are those liabilities coming due in the short term, usually within the next 12 months.
-These are accounts payable; employment, income and sales taxes; salaries payable; federal and state unemployment insurance; and the current year’s portion of multi-year debt.
+Current liabilities are those coming due in the short term, usually the coming year.
+These are accounts payable; employment, income and sales taxes; salaries payable; federal and state unemployment insurance and the current year’s portion of multi-year debt.
 (See the sample balance sheet below.)

 - A comparison of your current assets and your current liabilities reveals your working capital.
 (See cash flow worksheet below.)

-- Many managers use an accounts receivable aging report and a current inventory listing to help them manage the current asset structure.
+- Many managers use an accounts receivable aging report and a current inventory listing as tools to help them in management of the current asset structure.
 (See also current assets above.)

 Long-term debt/liabilities may be bank notes or loans made to purchase your business’s fixed asset structure.
 Long-term debt/liabilities come due in a time period of more than one year.
 The portion of a bank note that is not payable in the coming year is long-term debt/liability.